Written by David Skinner

 19 Jul 2018

-However, compliance gets a bit confusing for healthcare facilities – large and small – because regulations differ between different types of medical waste and their required disposal and treatment methods.
+Compliance can get a bit confusing for healthcare facilities – large and small – because regulations differ between different types of medical waste and their required disposal and treatment methods.
 Let us help...

-Depending on service volume and size of facility, healthcare organizations may generate the following wastestreams:
+Depending on service volume and size of facility, healthcare organizations may generate the following waste streams:

 • Microbiological waste